Er-Devanshu/Greykite_Forecasting/README.md

 ## Popular Data Science Applications of Greykite

-### 1. Demand Forecasting
+### 1. **Demand Forecasting**
 Greykite helps businesses forecast demand for products or services by accounting for seasonality, holidays, and promotions.

-### 2. Financial Time Series Forecasting
+### 2. **Financial Time Series Forecasting**
 Greykite is extensively used for forecasting financial time series, such as stock prices, asset management, and risk forecasting.

-### 3. Capacity Planning
+### 3. **Capacity Planning**
 In industries like cloud computing or transportation, Greykite helps businesses predict resource requirements, ensuring efficient use of infrastructure.

-### 4. Sales Forecasting
+### 4. **Sales Forecasting**
 With Greykite’s ability to incorporate holidays, promotions, and events, it provides accurate sales forecasts for retail and e-commerce companies.

 ---

 ## Challenges with Greykite in Data Science

-1. **Learning Curve**: The modular design of Greykite requires users to understand time series fundamentals to fully use its features.
+1. **Learning Curve**: The modular design of Greykite requires users to understand time series fundamentals to make full use of its features.
 2. **Limited Neural Network Integration**: Greykite doesn’t support deep learning models as extensively as other frameworks like NeuralProphet or PyTorch Forecasting.
-3. **Documentation**: As a relatively newer library, there are fewer resources and community support than more established time series forecasting tools.
+3. **Documentation**: As a relatively newer library, there are fewer resources and community support compared to more established time series forecasting tools.

 ---

 ## Conclusion

 Greykite is a powerful, scalable, and highly interpretable time series forecasting framework specifically designed to meet the forecasting needs of businesses.
-Its Silverkite algorithm, advanced feature engineering capabilities, and robust uncertainty estimation stand out as a strong competitor to traditional time series models like ARIMA and more modern tools like Facebook Prophet.
+With its Silverkite algorithm, advanced feature engineering capabilities, and robust uncertainty estimation, it stands out as a strong competitor to traditional time series models like ARIMA and more modern tools like Facebook Prophet.
 While it has some limitations, particularly in its deep learning support, Greykite is an excellent tool for scalable, interpretable forecasting with a business focus.